The History of Urban Life

 GRADING

-Weekly Assignments (350 Points): Nearly every week there will be notes and often a response question you will be required to submit on the field trips.
-The notes will be submitted via assignments on Blackboard.
+• Notes for Readings/Videos: 225 Points (25 Points x 9 Weeks).
+Nearly every week there will be notes.
+The notes will be submitted via assignments on Brightspace.
 YOU WILL SUBMIT ALL THE MATERIALS IN A SINGLE FILE.

 How to Take Good Notes: